+2. Rights and Responsibilities in the Classroom

+a.
+Freedom of Expression

-- 2. Rights and Responsibilities in the Classroom - a.
-Freedom of Expression to the views he or she has presented.
+It is the responsibility of each faculty member to provide an atmosphere which is conducive to freedom of expression by encouraging discussion and permitting exception to the views he or she has presented.
 In addition, faculty members have the responsibility to guide and direct such discussion and inquiry in a scholarly manner.
 The scope and duration of discussion, however, is to be determined by the instructor.